d0tTino/docs-/docs/cyberpunk-cookbook.md

 remains secured by the classical algorithm.
 If the classical algorithm is broken by a quantum computer, the connection remains secured by the PQC algorithm.
-As of mid-2025, several VPN providers have rolled out PQC support, often as an optional feature within their applications 45: NordVPN: Has integrated PQC into its NordLynx protocol (a WireGuard implementation) across all its applications (Windows, macOS, Linux, iOS, Android).
+As of mid-2025, several VPN providers have rolled out PQC support, often as an optional feature within their applications[^45]: NordVPN: Has integrated PQC into its NordLynx protocol (a WireGuard implementation) across all its applications (Windows, macOS, Linux, iOS, Android).
 AdGuard VPN: Has implemented a hybrid approach combining X25519 with Kyber768-based ML-KEM768.
 Other providers